Andrew Smith (admiral)

-Rear-Admiral Andrew (Andy) Smith is a former Royal Canadian Navy officer.
+Rear-Admiral Andrew Mark Smith is a former Royal Canadian Navy officer.
 Smith was the former Chief of Military Personnel and Chief of Transformation, until retiring in 2013 to move to a senior role with Public Works and Government Services Canada.

 Military career

 Chief of Transformation

 Following his tenure as CMP, Smith was appointed Chief of Transformation.
 In this role, he would be the senior military leader responsible for the Defence Renewal Plan.

 Awards and decorations

 Smith's personal awards and decorations include the following: